neherlab/BA286/README.md

 ### BA.2.86 sequences

 Besides the BA.2 data, you also need to download BA.2.86 sequences from GISAID.
-To reproduce the analysis in the paper with the exact BA.2.86 sequences, download `EPI_SET_230909co` and place the archive at `data/BA286.tar`.
+To reproduce the analysis in the paper with the exact BA.2.86 sequences, download all the sequences listed in [`config/ba286_epi_isls.txt`](./config/ba286_epi_isls.txt) ([`EPI_SET_231003kz`](https://doi.org/10.55876/gis8.231003kz)) and place the archive at `data/BA286.tar`.
 Alternatively, you can use the sequences from the paper by adding `--config data_source=frozen` to the workflow invocation (or set that option in `config/config_dict.yaml`).

 Alternatively, you can download any set of BA.2.86 sequences (for example more current) and also use them for the analysis.
 Just download the "Input for Augur pipeline" tarball from GISAID and place the archive at `data/BA286.tar`.